ayresnet/AyresShell/README.md

 # AyresShell

 **AyresShell** is an interactive serial console for ESP32 that lets you execute administrative, debugging, file management, and JSON editing commands directly from the serial monitor.
-Created by [Daniel Cristian Salgado](https://github.com/ayresnet), it is compatible with both Arduino IDE and PlatformIO.
+Created by [Daniel Salgado](https://github.com/ayresnet), it is compatible with both Arduino IDE and PlatformIO.

 ---